 Red and Green Peppers

-Peppers – no matter what their color or whether they’re mild or hot – are an abundant source of vitamin C, which preserves bone, and may protect cells in cartilage.
+Peppers – no matter what their color or whether they’re mild or hot – are an abundant source of vitamin C, which preserves bone, and may protect cartilage cells.
 Getting less than the recommended 75 mg for women and 90 mg for men daily may increase risk for OA of the knee.
 Just a half-cup of red bell pepper gives you a full day’s supply.

 Onions, Garlic, Leeks and Shallots

 Eggplants, peppers, tomatoes and potatoes are all members of the nightshade family.
 These vegetables contain the chemical solanine, which some people claim aggravates arthritis pain and inflammation.
 However, most reports are anecdotal, and while it certainly might be true for some people, there are no scientific studies done to prove that they actually cause inflammation or make symptoms worse, says Kim Larson, a Seattle-based dietitian and Academy of Nutrition and Dietetics Spokesperson.

 Cooking Your Vegetables

 Skip the deep fryer, which adds a lot of extra fat and calories, but do sauté.
-“If you add oil, it actually releases the phytochemicals in vegetables and makes them more available, says Larson.
+Using oil releases the phytochemicals in vegetables and makes them more available, says Larson.
 Even better, use a tablespoon or two of olive oil to get an extra dose of anti-inflammatory olecanthal.